 It feels like forever since our last update about Royal Caribbean’s refurbishment of Independence of the Seas.
-Offering ‘extra extraordinary in 2018’, the Royal Caribbean favourite will return to the seas in April after a multi-million dollar makeover designed to turn her into a real game-changer.
+Offering ‘extra extraordinary in 2018’, the Royal Caribbean favourite has now returned to the seas after her multi-million dollar makeover has turned her into a real game-changer.

 There will be no major changes to this deck.